eapearson/narrative/docs/install/dev-setup-eap.md

 - Install the keys and Docker package repository
 - Install docker
 - Add docker to the standard web-server group, so they can play nice with each other (so we can get proxied external access to the deployed containers that’ll be running the Narrative).

-### Install npm and grunt

-One last step before getting Docker and the Narrative installed is the installation of a couple of Javascript packages.
-These are used by the build script to concatenate and minify the Narrative front end extensions to the IPython Notebook

-    npm install -g grunt-cli

-Okay, that is it for a while as superuser, go back to your mortal self, or rather the vagrant user.

-    exit

-## Set up the narrative

-You should be in the vagrant user directory, which is fine.
-We'll create a directory in which to work here.
-It will be named kb_narr just as a documentation convention -- the name does not matter.

-    mkdir kb_narr
-    cd kb_narr

-We'll be working with some branch of the narrative and kbase-ui repos.
-For development or testing work, this may be develop, staging, or master (in which case you can leave off the -b option).

-    git clone -b develop http://github.com/kbase/narrative
-    git clone -b develop http://github.com/kbase/kbase-ui

 ## Install the Lua dependencies.